Centers and Offices

-- Quantitative Measure - The student must complete at least 75 percent of attempted term hours with a grade of B or better.
+- Quantitative Measure - The student must complete at least 75 percent of attempted term hours with a grade of D or better.

-- Qualitative Measure - The graduate student must maintain a cumulative grade point average (GPA) of 2.0 if he/she is an undergraduate student or maintain a cumulative GPA of 3.0 if he/she is a graduate/professional student.
+- Qualitative Measure - The student must maintain a cumulative grade point average (GPA) of 2.0 if he/she is an undergraduate student or maintain a cumulative GPA of 3.0 if he/she is a graduate/professional student.

 - Time Frame Maximum - The student must not have attempted more that 150 percent of the credit hours required for graduation in his/her degree program.